igor-moonlite/moonlite/README.md

 The package and repository are built with [this tool here](https://github.com/igor-moonlite/apt-build).

+## UPD

+* 29 Oct 2023: added widgets on login screen

 ## TODO
-* improve widgets structure, with some added on login screen
 * improve Russian translations and push them to upstream
 * Files feature, either original from Afterlogic or custom, ownCloud-compatible one